Skip to content

 In one line

-OpsUI is a modular ERP, WMS & CRM with 21 individually-priced modules covering operations end-to-end, while Cin7 Core (the product formerly known as DEAR Systems) is a Xero-attached inventory and light-manufacturing platform popular with ANZ wholesalers, ecommerce retailers, and small manufacturers.
+OpsUI is a modular ERP, WMS & CRM with 20 operational modules and 5 integration connectors, each priced individually, spanning warehouse, orders, CRM and finance sync, while Cin7 Core (the product formerly known as DEAR Systems) is a Xero-attached inventory and light-manufacturing platform popular with ANZ wholesalers, ecommerce retailers, and small manufacturers.

 The right answer depends on whether your operational complexity sits inside inventory and BOMs, or extends past them.
 Both products serve overlapping ANZ customers.